runxiyu/rfd/rfd4/rfd4.md

 lead to the argument that the mandate of proprietary software usage is just, for three reasons as below.

-1. There are always going to be curious students who wonder how the trchnology works.
+1. There are always going to be curious students who wonder how the technology works.
 Proprietary software denies them this right.

 2. The usage of proprietary software when young may implant dependence on it in the future.

 3. Education is a right and a responsility.
 Mandating nonfree software in education adds unjust responsibilities on students.

 Point 1 and 2 are explained well in the Education section of the GNU website, therefore I am not going to focus on them.
 Focusing on the